Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Surface Tension.md

 # Surface Tension

-**Exploring surface tension through floating paperclips and racing boats** - nan
+**Exploring surface tension through floating paperclips and racing boats**

-Last initially checked on 2024-01-30 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2025-01-14 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->